stackbone.ai

 OPENROUTER_BASE_URL, then https://openrouter.ai/api/v1 |

-request so OpenRouter's leaderboard credits the agent platform.
+OpenRouter's leaderboard credits the platform.

 Chat completions

-import { createClient } from '@stackbone/sdk';
+import { stackbone, z } from '@stackbone/sdk';

-const client = createClient();
+const summarise = tool(

-const result = await client.ai.chat.completions.create({
+const result = await stackbone.ai.chat.completions.create({

 model: 'openai/gpt-4o-mini',